- 1Department of Restorative Dentistry and Endodontology, Osaka University Graduate School of Dentistry, Osaka, Japan

 Ethics statement

-Ethical review and approval was not required for the study on human participants in accordance with the local legislation and institutional requirements.
+Ethical review and approval were not required for the study on human participants in accordance with the local legislation and institutional requirements.
 The patients/participants provided their written informed consent to participate in this study.
 Written informed consent was obtained from the individual(s) for the publication of any potentially identifiable images or data included in this article.

 Author contributions